ABOUT MASTERCARD FOUNDATION

 THE WORK AT THE FOUNDATION

 We have entered a very exciting time at the Foundation as we scale up our operations across Africa to realize our Young Africa Works strategy.
-Our role at the Mastercard Foundation is to be a catalyst.
+Our role at the Mastercard Foundation is to be a catalyst for change and transformation.
 Our Young Africa Works strategy focuses on working with others to spur systemic change so young people have the opportunity to find work that is dignified and fulfilling.

 The Foundation has opened offices in Rwanda, Kenya, Ghana, Senegal, Ethiopia, Nigeria and Uganda, building a broader leadership presence in Africa to develop specific strategies that support youth employment.
 Within a country, we work with governments, the private sector, educators and other funders to improve the quality of education and vocational training, prepare young people for the work force, expand access to financial services for entrepreneurs and small businesses, and connect job seekers to dignified and fulfilling work.